slatedocs/slate/source/includes/_list-entries.md

 ]
 ```

-> Example Response with Pagingation
+> Example Response with Pagination

 ```json
 {